mina-bedier/jumia-task/README.md

  1-Install Docker on your machine. <br />
  2-Clone project. <br />
- 3-Change directory to cloned project and where Docker file exist. <br />
+ 3-Change directory to cloned project where Docker file exist. <br />
  4-Then run below commands in the directory where docker file exist. <br />

 ## Create Docker image from Dockerfile: